 Brussels is one of Europe’s best winter city breaks.
-The city is home to great museums, concert venues, incredible art nouveau architecture and Brussels Christmas Market.
+The city is home to great museums, concert venues, incredible Art Nouveau architecture and the hugely popular Brussels Christmas Market.

-In this guide, you’ll find confirmed market dates for 2023, plus opening times, locations and what to find at the Christmas chalets.
+This guide includes confirmed market dates for 2024, opening times, locations and information about the 200 chalets.

-Brussels Christmas Market dates: 24th November to 31st December 2023.
+Brussels Christmas Market dates: 29th November to 5th January 2025 (confirmed).

-Location: Grand-Place and extending to the Bourse, Place Sainte-Catherine, Marché aux Poissons and Place de la Monnaie.
+Location: Grand-Place, Bourse, Place Sainte-Catherine, Marché aux Poissons and Place de la Monnaie.

 Christmas Day: Closed.